BuffAventureee/Simple-Interest-Calculator/README.md

 # Simple-Interest-Calculator

-Proyect for "Introduction to Web Development with HTML, CSS, JavaScript" by IBM
+This proyect was created as a Final poyect for the course "Introduction to Web Development with HTML, CSS, JavaScript" by IBM.